JustTemmie/steam-presence/README.md

 okay i'll be frank, this functionality is VERY scuffed, but - it does work.

-so for a bit of background to why this is scuffed, the main reason being that Steam's actual API does not report non steam games in ANY capacity.
+so for a bit of background to why this was thrown together in such a scuffed manner, the main reason being that Steam's actual API does not report non steam games in ANY capacity.

 so the best solution i could come up with to solve this; web scraping - loading a website in the background, reading the data off it, and closing it - redoing this every 20 seconds.